-As reported in the AY 2017-18 [ROOT] Diversity Assessment Project Summary of Key Evidence for UCORE, assessment results indicated that, on average, 95% of first-year students partially met, met or exceeded expectations at the first-year undergraduate level at the end of their UCORE first-year experience [ROOT] course on rubric outcomes related to Diversity.
-Additionally, 98% partially met, met or exceeded expectations for outcomes related to written communication.
+As reported in the AY 2017-18 [ROOT] Diversity & Inequality Papers Assessment Summary of Key Evidence for UCORE (PDF), assessment results indicated that, on average, 70% of first-year students met or exceeded expectations at the first-year undergraduate level at the end of their UCORE first-year experience [ROOT] course on rubric outcomes related to Diversity.
+Additionally, 77% met or exceeded expectations for outcomes related to written communication.

 Roots of Contemporary Issues [ROOT] courses are foundational first-year experience courses for UCORE.
 The courses introduce students to five of the seven university learning goals (Critical & Creative Thinking, Information Literacy, Communication, Diversity, and Depth, Breadth & Integration of Learning) by asking students to understand the historical and global roots of various issues facing the world today.